 New to Practice Programme Fellowships

-The “New to Practice” programme is a national programme, funded by NHS England & Improvement, that will be delivered locally across 2020-2021.
-The Training Hub have been commissioned to support delivery of this programme.
+The “New to Practice” fellowship programme is a national programme, funded by NHS England & Improvement, that is being delivered locally by Cornwall Training Hub.

 “Newly qualified doctors and nurses entering general practice will be offered a two-year fellowship, a scheme suggested by the GP partnership review.
 This would offer a secure contract of employment alongside a portfolio role tailored, where possible, to the aims of the individual and the needs of the local primary care system.
 This will enable newly qualified nurses to consider primary care as a first destination role.
 There is also evidence that such approaches will, for example, increase the number of GP registrars taking up substantive roles in primary care”.